Frequently asked questions

 - Our name – We The Curious highlights our intention to create a culture of curiosity, with a collaborative inclusive mission where We is everybody, our city and beyond.

-- Our visual identity – we’ll have a new logo, colour palette, new signage around the venue, and a new photography style.
+- Our visual identity – we now have have a new logo, colour palette, new signage around the venue, and a new photography style.

 - Our vision, mission and values all centred around our organising thought to create a culture of curiosity.

-- Physically, our foyer, café & shop will be revamped and opened out, to create a welcoming public space.
+- Physically, our foyer, café & shop were revamped and opened out, to create a welcoming public space.

-- You’ll see a brand new feature exhibit on the ground floor – just the start of our new story on the exhibition floor.
+- You’ll see a brand new feature exhibit on the ground floor opening in summer 2020 – just the start of our new story on the exhibition floor.

 When will the changes be taking place?